ADVERTISEMENT

 My family on my father’s side came to America in the 1600s.
 Through the centuries, they produced samplers, lace edgings, quilts, and shawls.

-Anne Berk Oct 5, 2017 - 4 min read
+Anne Berk Nov 18, 2024 - 7 min read

 Martha’s Lace Mystery Primary Image

 People create needlework for many purposes, from practical to ceremonial.
-Items which are preserved and passed down from generation to generation tend to be from the latter category.
+Items that are preserved and passed down from generation to generation tend to be from the latter category.
 Through the generations, even when origins may be muddled or lost, the pieces remain, treasured but not always understood.
 My family on my father’s side came to America in the 1600s.
 They were Quakers searching for religious freedom in the New World.
 Through the centuries, they produced samplers, lace edgings, quilts, and shawls.
 Among the treasures is a sampler embroidered by Deborah Dawson in 1789, along with the marriage contract from Deborah’s Quaker wedding, handwritten and signed by all attendees.

 I went back to Martha to see if we could figure out who might have knitted this shawl and for what purpose.
 There were a few clues.
 One was that Martha came into possession of the shawl, so the knitter was likely a direct relative of hers, all of whom were staunch Quakers.

 ANNE BERK was certified by The Knitting Guild of America as a Master Knitter in 2003.
-Anne has designed for many yarn companies, taught classes nationally, and has written patterns and articles for many publications, including PieceWork, Sockupied, ColorKnit, and Twist Collective.
+Anne has designed for many yarn companies, has taught classes nationally, and has written patterns and articles for many publications, including PieceWork, Sockupied, ColorKnit, and Twist Collective.
 Interweave produced her intarsia DVDs, Inside Intarsia (2010) and Intarsia InDepth (2012).
-Her book, Annetarsia Knits: A New Link to Intarsia (Clackamas, Oregon: Double Vision Press, 2014) is a reference book on intarsia.
+Her book, Annetarsia Knits: A New Link to Intarsia (Clackamas, Oregon: Double Vision Press, 2014), is a reference book on intarsia.
 Anne also is an optometrist in private practice in Portland, Oregon.

 ARTICLES FOR YOU